dabeaz/curio/docs/reference.rst

 .. class:: LifoQueue(maxsize=0)

-   A queue with "Last In First Out" retrieving policy.
+   A queue with "Last In First Out" retrieval policy.
 In other words, a stack.

 Universal Synchronizaton
 ------------------------

 Sometimes it is necessary to synchronize with threads and foreign event loops.
-For this, Curio provides the following queue and event classes.
+For this, use the following queue and event classes.

 .. class:: UniversalQueue(maxsize=0, withfd=False)